 Seeking help for substance use disorder is a courageous move, though you won’t have to go at it alone.
 Having a support system can make your recovery experience more comfortable and successful.
 You’ll feel a sense of belonging when you enter a treatment center full of counselors and peers waiting to hear from you.

-You’ll bond with fellow clients who have addictions and learn from their stories.
+You’ll bond with fellow patients who have addictions and learn from their stories.
 Peers and counselors can lend an ear in tough times and provide tips to help you through recovery.
 At the same time, you’ll be able to provide support and encouragement to others on their path to sobriety.

 The relationships made in treatment will motivate you to continue down a healthy road, as you have people who understand you and can help you through the struggles of addiction.